Gut Health and Autism: Ultimate Guide

 It's important to note that while there is evidence linking gut health to autism, more research is needed to fully understand this relationship.
 However, these findings offer hope for potential treatments for autism that focus on improving gut health.

-What Causes An Inbalance In The Gut?
+What Causes An Imbalance In The Gut?

 There are several factors that can contribute to an imbalance in the gut microbiome, leading to poor gut health.
 One common cause is a diet high in processed foods and sugar.
 These types of foods can feed harmful bacteria in the gut, leading to imbalances.